kimai/kimai/README.md

 ### Requirements

-- PHP 7.4 or higher (PHP 8 supported, PHP 8.1 does not support LDAP yet)
+- PHP 7.4, 8.0 or 8.1
 - MariaDB or MySQL
 - A webserver and subdomain
 - PHP extensions: `gd`, `intl`, `json`, `mbstring`, `pdo`, `xsl`, `zip`

 ### About

-This is the new version of the open source time tracker Kimai.
+This is the remake of open source (project) time tracker Kimai.
 It is stable and production ready, ships with many advanced features, including but not limited to:

 JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones,